Sydney-Informatics-Hub/hello-nextflow/docs/part2/01_salmon_idx.md

     --index results/salmon_index
 ```

-- The script first creates a `results/` folder then runs `salmon index`.
+- The script first creates a `results/` folder then runs the `salmon index` command.
-- The `--transcripts` flag indicates that the path to the input transcriptome
+- The Salmon `--transcripts` flag indicates that the path to the input transcriptome
-file is (`data/ggal/transcriptome.fa`).
+file is `data/ggal/transcriptome.fa`.
-- `--index results/salmon_index` tells `salmon` to save the output index files in a directory called `salmon_index`, within the newly created `results` directory.
+- The Salmon `--index results/salmon_index` flag tells `salmon` to save the output index files in a directory called `salmon_index`, within the newly created `results` directory.

-> Note about hardcoded arguments and output directory, and how this is
+!!! tip "Avoid hardcoding arguments by using parameters"

-addressed in Nextflow
+    The paths to the transcriptome file (`data/ggal/transcriptome.fa`) and the output directory (`results/salmon_index`) are hardcoded in this bash script.
+If you wanted to change the input transcriptome file or the output location, you must manually edit the script.
+This makes our scripts less flexible and easy to use.

-This is enough information to construct the process.
+    Nextflow addresses the issue of hardcoded paths by allowing parameters to be passed dynamically at runtime as [parameters](https://www.nextflow.io/docs/latest/config.html#scope-params) (`params`).

-## 2.1.1 Adding the `INDEX` process
+## 2.1.1 Building the process

 In the empty `main.nf` script, add the following `process` scaffold with the
 script definition: